 2. Bulk Fermentation – 5:15 p.m. to 7:45 p.m.
 (In the fridge at 7:45 p.m.)

-At 75-77ºF ambient temperature bulk fermentation should go for about 2.5 hours.
-Perform 3-4 sets of stretch and folds — a North, South, East and West fold for each set – during bulk, spaced out by 30 minutes.
-After the third set assess how the dough is feeling: is it incredibly stiff and resists any stretching at all?
+At 75-77°F (23-25°C) ambient temperature, bulk fermentation should go for about 2.5 hours.
+Perform 3-4 sets of stretch and folds—a North, South, East, and West fold for each set – during the bulk, spaced out by 30 minutes.
+After the third set check how the dough is feeling: is it incredibly stiff and resists any stretching at all?
 If so let it rest the remainder of the 2.5 hours.
-If the dough is still extensible and slack give it the final, fourth set.
+If the dough is still extensible and slack, give it the final, fourth set.